OOKB/whatismarkdown/README.md

 # What is Markdown?

-### You may have heard about Markdown, if you have it's a good thing.
+### You may have heard about Markdown, if you have it’s a good thing.
-**Markdown means that your website is being built correctly, by professionals.**
+**Markdown means that your content is being created correctly.**

 In the past you may have heard of [WYSIWYG](http://en.wikipedia.org/wiki/WYSIWYG) (what you see is what you get) formatting.
 Think of Markdown like a simplified WYSIWYG.. simplified in the best way.